iamnopkm/Ukulele-tuner/README.md

 +-----------------------------^---------------------------+
 ```

 NOTE: Enjoy this fun tool.
-Feel free to use my project as reference or improve it to a flly bulid functional application.
+Feel free to use my project as reference or improve it to a fully bulid functional application.

 sign: iamno